GeorgePeterPandian/ExchangeRate/README.md

 ### Description
 This sample project is to delve deep into the work of foreign Exchange (FX) to provide an interactive mobile app for Android comparing FX rates.
+It's likely we'll use an alternative provider in future.

 - Screen 1:
-  The free tier data source of FX rates will be the free tier http://fixer.io API.
-It's likely we'll use an alternative provider in future.
-Display the Exchange Rates
+  Displays the Exchange Rates from the free tier data source of FX rates (http://fixer.io) API.
 - Step 2:
   The currency rows are selectable.
 On selection of two rows, it opens a view with the exchange rates of the selected currencies over the last 5 days period.